-The Association’s Annual General Meeting takes place on the first Friday in November.
-General Meetings take place on the first Friday in November, February, May and August.
-All meetings are held at Bidgee Lodge commencing at 8pm.
+As MAS meetings are on the first Saturday in February, May, August and November, Cooma branch General Meetings take place the previous evening on the Friday.
+All Cooma branch meetings are held at Bidgee Lodge commencing at 7pm.

 Our financial year starts on 1 October, when annual contributions for membership fall due.
 They are expected to be paid before the following 1st January.
 New members joining after 30 June each year remain financial until 30 September of the following year.
 The joining fee is $20, plus an annual subscription fee of $30 for adults or $40 for families.
 Annual membership for juniors (under 18) is free.

 Rod and Line, the Association’s Journal is published approximately four times a year, generally in January, April, July and October.
 The Journal is distributed free to members.